aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-export-formats/export-dgn-to-pdf/_index.md

 ---
-title: Export DGN to PDF in Aspose.CAD for .NET
+title: Create PDF from CAD: Export DGN using Aspose.CAD for .NET
 linktitle: Export DGN to PDF
 second_title: Aspose.CAD .NET - CAD and BIM File Format
-description: Learn how to export DGN files to PDF effortlessly with Aspose.CAD for .NET.
-A step-by-step guide for seamless CAD file manipulation.
+description: Learn how to create PDF from CAD by exporting DGN to PDF with Aspose.CAD for .NET – a quick, step‑by‑step guide for seamless CAD file conversion.
 weight: 12
 url: /net/cad-export-formats/export-dgn-to-pdf/
+date: 2026-03-24
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Export DGN to PDF in Aspose.CAD for .NET
+# Create PDF from CAD: Export DGN to PDF with Aspose.CAD for .NET

 ## Introduction

-In the world of .NET development, Aspose.CAD is a powerful library that facilitates the manipulation and conversion of CAD files.
-One common task developers often encounter is exporting DGN files to PDF format.
-In this tutorial, we'll walk through the process step by step, using Aspose.CAD for .NET.
+If you need to **create PDF from CAD** drawings, exporting a DGN file to PDF is one of the most common scenarios for .NET developers.
+Aspose.CAD for .NET makes this conversion straightforward, letting you keep vector fidelity while generating a portable PDF document.
+In this tutorial we’ll walk through the entire process—from loading the DGN file to configuring rasterization options and finally saving the result as a PDF.

+## Quick Answers
+- **What can I convert?** Any DGN (MicroStation) drawing to PDF using Aspose.CAD.
+- **How long does it take?** A basic conversion runs in seconds on a typical workstation.
+- **Do I need a license?** A free trial works for evaluation; a commercial license is required for production.
+- **Supported .NET versions?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6/7.
+- **Can I adjust page size?** Yes, rasterization options let you set custom width, height, and scaling.

+## What is “create PDF from CAD”?
+Creating a PDF from CAD means converting a native CAD drawing (such as DGN, DWG, or DXF) into a PDF document while preserving the drawing’s geometry, layers, and vector quality.
+The resulting PDF can be viewed on any device without needing CAD software.

+## Why export DGN to PDF with Aspose.CAD?
+- **No CAD installation required** – the library handles the conversion internally.
+- **High‑quality vector output** – lines stay crisp at any zoom level.
+- **Full control over page layout** – you can set page dimensions, scaling, and layout options.
+- **Cross‑platform .NET support** – works with .NET Framework, .NET Core, and .NET 5+.

 ## Prerequisites

-Before diving into the tutorial, ensure you have the following in place:
+Before you start, make sure you have:

-- A working knowledge of C# and the .NET framework.
+- Basic knowledge of C# and the .NET ecosystem.
-- Aspose.CAD for .NET library installed.
+- Aspose.CAD for .NET installed.
 You can download it [here](https://releases.aspose.com/cad/net/).
-- A sample DGN file, for instance, "Nikon_D90_Camera.dgn" for this tutorial.
+- A sample DGN file (e.g., **Nikon_D90_Camera.dgn**) placed in a folder you can reference from your code.

 ## Import Namespaces

-In your C# project, begin by importing the necessary namespaces:
+In your C# project, add the required `using` statements:

 ```csharp
 using System;